 Parts B and D Out-of-Pocket Costs

 The Medicare Trustees project that by 2093, Parts B and D out-of-pocket costs (premiums and cost-sharing amounts) will consume 35 percent of the average Social Security check compared to 23 percent in 2019.

 NATIONAL COMMITTEE POSITION

-It is critical that we successfully implement reforms in the Affordable Care Act that are containing costs and promoting access to quality health care.
+It is critical that we continue to implement reforms included in the Affordable Care Act that are containing costs and promoting access to quality health care.
 This includes supporting coordinated care through Accountable Care Organizations, medical homes, bundled payments, and reducing hospital readmissions and hospital-acquired infections, as well as efforts to further reduce spending due to waste, fraud and abuse.
 These provisions, along with requirements in the law to slow the rate of increase in provider payments and reduce overpayments to Medicare Advantage plans, are necessary to prevent Medicare costs from becoming unsustainable for both beneficiaries and the federal government.

 The National Committee supports strengthening Medicare’s financing without shifting costs to beneficiaries by requiring pharmaceutical manufacturers to pay Part D drug rebates to the federal government and allowing Medicare to negotiate prescription drug prices.
 The Congressional Budget Office (CBO) has estimated savings of $121 billion over 10 years if drug manufacturers were required to provide rebates for drugs prescribed for low-income Medicare beneficiaries, as they were required to do before passage of the Medicare Modernization Act.